 Solving Global Problems and Global Education 101 – The US State Department has developed this 4.5 hour course that you can take any time.
 It gives educators an understanding of problem-based learning and how to apply it to their classrooms and connect it with global competence.

 Technology and Online Teaching PD

 Design your Digital Classroom Summit – This free summit is aimed at secondary teachers who want to use more Google tools in their online or in-person classroom.
-I presented about how to use podcasts in the classroom, and there are presentations about Google Earth, Google Sheets, inclusion, and organizing your files.
+I presented in 2022 about how to use podcasts in the classroom, and there are presentations about Google Earth, Google Sheets, inclusion, and organizing your files.

 Learning Revolution – Multiple sessions by teachers from around the world have been held in the past and the recordings are still available.
 Digital tools and global citizenship are common topics but there is a range of everything under the sun from e-portfolios to sustainability.

 ISTELive23 – The International Society for Technology in Education (ISTE) will host their annual conference June 25-28 in Philadelphia.
 If you want to incorporate more technology into your classes, this is the conference to attend!

 International Association for Language Learning Technology – This conference is only every other year, but there are free online webinars that happen periodically that you can access.

 Global Exploration for Educators Organization (GEEO) – GEEO has travel programs for educators from 5-23 days all over the world!
 They are small group tours and included recommended reading and lesson plans and you can even get PD credit.